ThasianX/ElegantCalendar/README.md

 ## Introduction

 `ElegantCalendar` is inspired by [TimePage](https://us.moleskine.com/timepage/p0486).
-It also uses [ElegantPages](https://github.com/ThasianX/ElegantPages), another library I wrote specifically for paging so check that out :)
+It uses [ElegantPages](https://github.com/ThasianX/ElegantPages), another library I wrote specifically for paging so check that out :)

 It is mainly meant to be used with apps that require the use of a calendar to function, not as a full screen date picker(may be supported in future).

+It supports both light and dark mode.

 Just in case you're wondering how to get to the year view, you can either drag towards the left or click the month header.